maxtaco/oneshallpass/README.md

 ### Why not `bcrypt`?

-### What implementation of SHA2 and HMAC is the PassThePeas using?
+### What implementation of SHA2 and HMAC is 1SP using?

 Jeff Mott's `crypto-js` library [[5](#citations)].
 I tested it with test-vectors from RFC-4231 and RFC-4868.
 To make sure it works for yourself, try `make test`; you'll need the `node` binary in your path.

-### How can I build PassThePeas?
+### How can I build 1SP?

-I've checked in a self-contained `index.html` that should have everything you need to run PassThePeas, including the necessary crypto libraries, the CSS, and the JS for the UI.
+I've checked in a self-contained `index.html` that should have everything you need to run 1SP, including the necessary crypto libraries, the CSS, and the JS for the UI.
 You can build it yourself using `make` in the top-level directory.
 By default, you'll need `node` installed with the `uglifyjs` package, but you can skip